NaincyKumariKnoldus/linux-notes/Day1: Overview of linux.md

  * UEFI has discrete driver support, while BIOS has drive support stored in its ROM, so updating BIOS firmware is a bit difficult.
  * UEFI offers security like "Secure Boot", which prevents the computer from booting from unauthorized/unsigned applications.
 This helps in preventing rootkits, but also hampers dual-booting, as it treats other OS as unsigned applications.
  * UEFI runs in 32bit or 64bit mode, whereas BIOS runs in 16bit mode.
 So UEFI  is able to provide a GUI (navigation with mouse) as opposed to BIOS which allows navigation only using the keyboard.

+ ### When should I go for Ubuntu & when for other systems?
+1. Free of Cost
+Downloading and installing Ubuntu is free, and costs only time to install it.
+One can just download from the internet or can create an ISO bootable disk, and after it, the environment is ready to launch.
+2. Privacy
+In comparison to Windows, Ubuntu provides a better option for privacy and security.
+The best advantage of having Ubuntu is that we can acquire the required privacy and additional security without having any third party solution.
+Risk of hacking and various other attacks can be minimized by using this distribution.
+3. Working with Partitions of hard drives
+Linux live CD and Gparted enable to divide the hard disk into partitions.
+This feature is also applicable when your system is a dual or triple boot.
+Otherwise, the partition is helpful in migration to solid state drive or more spacious drive.
+Apart from this, wiping of data can be easily done in Ubuntu.
+4. Free Apps
+Ubuntu provides a lot of free apps to explore the world of opportunities, refreshments, and enjoyment.
+Following are few apps of total listed below
+Spotify
+Skype
+Firefox
+Telegram
+5. User-Friendly
+Ubuntu is as easy as the Windows operating system.
+There is a well-known myth about Ubuntu is that Ubuntu is developed for developers and coders only.
+But the actual fact is, Ubuntu is a beautiful desktop operating system and can be used by any common computer user.

+6 Say Bye to Antivirus
+Risk of having a virus or malware is minimal, that reduces the cost of anti-virus software.
+Antivirus is also a reason for the slowness of the computer system and affects performance badly